numenta/nupic-legacy/README.md

    * `$NUPIC`, which is the same as `$REPOSITORY`
    * `$NTA`, which references `$REPOSITORY/build/release` as default location (the directory with all executables and libraries generated from build process).
 You can change this default location by using `-DPROJECT_BUILD_RELEASE_DIR:STRING=` option in CMake command line.
 If `$NTA` is already set, its value will be used as the build location.

-### Configuring Python Environment:

-First of all, you'll need set the environment variables in your `bashrc` file.
+This said, you'll need set the environment variables in your `bashrc` file.

     export NUPIC=$REPOSITORY
     export NTA=$NUPIC/build/release